 At this point last year, I thought Rudolph would be Sam Darnold’s biggest challenger for the top overall spot at the position.
 It turns out that I was a bit too high on him, but I still believe he throws with the best deep ball accuracy in the class.
 Rudolph has always been billed as a prospect who would impress NFL scouts and executives during interviews.
 I firmly believe that scenario has played out over the past few months which makes it more likely someone will take a chance on him in the first round.
 If you recall, I had Rudolph in my top 15 when I released my pre combine mock draft.
 Doubts about his ability to trust his arm and throw with anticipation may push him down as far as the 2nd round.
 Without question, I still believe that it’s possible Rudolph comes off the board as early as 12th overall if Buffalo is unable to move up.
 The Jaguars can afford to take a gamble here because they’ve already addressed the few remaining needs they had during free agency and the roster is in excellent shape.
 Don’t read too much into the 3-year extension for Blake Bortles because that was mostly just a cap relief move.
 There’s still a strong chance Bortles will be released before the 5th day of the 2019 league year unless he takes a step forward this upcoming season.

 The Vikings are in a great position.
 They can hang back and take the best player available.
-Hernandez makes plenty of sense.
+Wynn makes plenty of sense.
 He is an immediate starter.

 - Cleveland Browns: Mike Hughes, CB, Central Florida